benoitmangili/eveningmeeting_fun/README.md

 - getting sensor data from the pi
+    - Mention that lots of different protocols are supported by the pi: 1-wire, i2c.
+For all of them there is lots of information online.
     - We want to show that:
        - you can use input data from sensors in order to control something